RajasundaramM/ReadFilter/README.md

 This library contains functions to filter analogRead values using normal average and moving window average methods, with option to remove outliers for robust readings.

 ## Using the library
 Download these files as a zip file and extract the contents to a folder named 'ReadFilter' inside the Arduino -> libraries folder, along with other Arduino libraries.
 Include this library in your code as:

               #include<ReadFilter.h>
+**This library requires and uses the** [Vector.h](https://www.arduino.cc/reference/en/libraries/vector/) **library (version 1.2.2).**
 ## Initialising Filter Object
 ReadFilter object has to be created to invoke the filter functions.
 The following parameters can be passed during filter creation to customize the filter.